timmymooney/TestR/README.md

-My first R package, testing push/pull and working to and from a remote
+My first repo, testing push/pull using Rstudio and working to and from a remote